March 2, 2015

 “That was amazing!”
 Valon gushed as he walked with Alexei and their guards back to the Main Palace.
 “The speed the kids had when dodging and forming attacks.
 The strength that one kid had when he threw that flaming boulder at the teacher.
 It was incredible!
 They were definitely talented,” Valon commented to Alexei.

 The initial attack by Ahuiliztli was just to single out who was the first student to go against him, one on one.
-Each of the children were amazing.
-He kept replaying the battles in his mind.
+The children were amazing.
+Valon kept replaying the battles in his mind.
 One of the girls, a harpy, was vicious in her attacks, using her claws on both her hands and feet and her fire bursts to attack the teacher as she flew around him.
 Another boy, a miniature Fire Giant complete with claws, fangs, and flaming hair, wielded a sword of fire to attack the teacher.
 It was like Valon was a spectator to a boss battle in a video game, except it was really right in front of his face!
 He couldn’t hide his broad grin even if he tried.

 “Thank you so much for taking me.
 It was great,” Valon said seriously, pausing on the empty stairwell.
 Alexei looked back surprised, then his face softened and he smiled fondly.